trans-travel/trans-travel/us/fl.md

  * There is a "bathroom law" in Florida that takes effect on July 1, 2023.
-   This would make it a crime to use a bathroom in government facilities (any level of government) not associated with your assigned sex at birth, if anyone objected to your presence and you refused to immediately leave.
+   This would make it a crime to use a bathroom in government facilities (city, county, or state level of government) not associated with your assigned sex at birth, if anyone objected to your presence and you refused to immediately leave.
  * This law would apply to airport and cruise port bathrooms, so trans people